MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-setup.md

 ## Turn on offline capability for tables

-Tables that your offline-first app uses must have offline capability turned on.
+Tables included in an offline-enabled app must be enabled for offline use.
 Some built-in tables have it by default.
 Some tables can't be used offline.
 However, you can turn on offline capability for any new, custom table.

 1. Sign in to [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 1. In the left side panel, select **Tables**.